Free · No Sign-up Required

 Increase Daily Protein Intake

-Eat 1.6–2.2 g of protein per kg of body weight daily.
-Protein has a thermic effect of 20–30% — meaning 30% of protein calories burn during digestion.
+Target 1.6–2.2 g of protein per kg of bodyweight.
+Protein carries a thermic effect of 20–30% — a third of its calories burn during digestion.

 3

-Sleep deprivation raises cortisol, which breaks down muscle and stores fat.
-Just 5 nights of 6-hour sleep reduces insulin sensitivity by 25%.
+Sleep deprivation raises cortisol, which breaks down muscle and promotes fat storage.
+Five nights of six-hour sleep reduces insulin sensitivity by 25%.

 4

-High-Intensity Interval Training raises BMR for 14–24 hours post-workout — the afterburn effect.
-A 20-minute HIIT session burns 250–450 extra calories over 24 hours.
+High-Intensity Interval Training raises BMR for 14–24 hours after the session — the afterburn effect.
+A 20-minute session burns 250–450 extra calories over 24 hours.

 5